 Articles with keyword "Digital humanities"

-The Office of Digital Humanities is happy to announce twenty-two new awards from our Digital Humanities Start-Up Grant program from our October 5, 2010 deadline.
+The Office of Digital Humanities is happy to announce thirty-two new awards from our Digital Humanities Start-Up Grant program.